BJP MLA Shaila Rani Rawat Passes Away at 68 | Politics

 - India

-She was 68 and had been on ventilator support owing to a backbone injury, family sources confirmed.
+BJP MLA from Kedarnath Shaila Rani Rawat passed away at a private hospital late Tuesday night at the age of 68.
+Rawat had been on ventilator support due to a backbone injury for the past few days.

-Rawat, who first won the Kedarnath seat in 2012 on a Congress ticket, lost in 2017 but regained it in 2022 representing the BJP.
+Rawat made her debut in the Uttarakhand Assembly in 2012 on a Congress ticket but lost her seat in 2017.
+She rebounded in 2022 by winning the Kedarnath seat on a Bharatiya Janata Party (BJP) ticket.

-In 2016, she was among 10 Congress MLAs who rebelled against then-Chief Minister Harish Rawat and joined the BJP.
+In 2016, she was among the 10 Congress MLAs who rebelled against former chief minister Harish Rawat and joined the BJP.
+Chief Minister Pushkar Singh Dhami described her death as an irretrievable loss for both the BJP and the state's citizens.
+Dhami paid tribute by laying a wreath on her body, which was kept at the BJP's state office for public respects.

 (Disclaimer: With inputs from agencies.)